daveruiz/doom-nano/README.md

 - Sprites from https://www.spriters-resource.com
 - Much thanks to https://lodev.org/cgtutor for so wonderful resource about raycasting engines

+Current status:
+- The map rendering is working nicely.
+Even I was able to add a depth effect by using different dithering patterns, depending on the distance to the view.
+- Sprites are working too, though has some issues hiding them behind walls because memory limitations (the z-buffer precision has been limited a lot to make it smalle).
+- You can move through the map, collide with walls, collect items and interact with enemies.
+I could also add the jogging effect, like Doom´s one.
+- The enemies IA, despite is very simple, I think works very well and it´s enough for the purpose of the game.
+Looks very similar to Imp enemy from original Doom.
+- Currently I´m using 99% of program memory, which doesn´t let me adds more code.
+I need to research how to optimize my code to make it smaller.

 To do:
-- ~~Make z-buffer work~~
-- ~~Make work picking up medikits and keys~~
-- ~~Some UI~~
-- Build some basic IA for enemies
-- Make possible kill enemies
+- Make possible kill enemies.
-- Doors and locked doors
+- Doors and locked doors.
-- A game over screen
+- A game over screen.
+- Add more sprites, decorative elements, etc.
 - Textures?
 Very performance expensive.
 I don't think so.
+- Make code looks nicer!
+Move all to pure c++
 - Sound/Music?
+Hmmm I wish so, but...

-More screens:
+More screens (outdated):
 ![](/screen-2.jpg?raw=true)
 ![](/screen-3.jpg?raw=true)